What has been proposed?

 Electric charging points and provision for car club spaces will be provided across the site.

 The proposed buildings are largely situated on the previously developed part of the site (i.e. the least sensitive part from a Green Belt perspective).

-The two bespoke areas of SANG land would be the Ottershaw Parklands and Bourne Meadow.
+The two bespoke areas of SANG land would be the Fairoaks Parklands and Bourne Meadows.
 Although separate, they would be interconnected and have been designed to fit in with the existing landscape.

 The provision of public open space would allow a diverse range of opportunities for formal and informal recreation and food production, whilst contributing to the overall landscape character.

 Sustainable drainage systems are going to be put in place that will reduce the risk of flooding.

 With attenuation and other measures, the run-off rate from the development will be less than the existing greenfield runoff rates, and the system will be able to cope with a one in a hundred year rainfall event plus 40 per cent to take account of global warming.
 These will incorporate grey water recycling and other water reduction/capture methods.

 A full Construction Management Plan would be carefully thought out and delivered, with careful consideration for the community.
 This would include hours of operation and construction traffic routes.

 The Government called on local authorities to submit sites for potential Garden Villages in March 2016.
 Surrey Heath Borough Council, supported by the owners of Fairoaks, submitted an expression of interest in July 2016.